dpa-gmbh/metadata-mapper/README.md

-  -outputImage (-o) [String] filename of resulting image -g2doc (-d) [String] filename of input G2 document -validateMapping (-v) [String] Validate given mapping file -mapping (-m) [String] filename of mapping file.
+  -outputImage (-o) [String] filename of resulting image -g2doc (-d) [String] filename of input G2 document -validateMapping (-v) [String] Validate given mapping file -emptyTagGroupBeforeMapping (-e) [flag] Removes all tags from those tag groups which are used by the mapping.
+By default mapped tag values will be merged with existing tags
+  -mapping (-m) [String] filename of mapping file.
 By default it uses dpa mapping -printCharacterMappingTable (-c) [flag] Outputs configured character mapping table.
 Does not perform any mapping.
-Uses default mapping file if argument -m is omittet
+Uses default mapping file if argument -m is omitted
 ```

 The distribution contains samples in *./example*.
 Call the tool using these samples as